Purusha Sukta: Contents

 The Purusha Sukta gives a description of the spiritual unity of the universe.
 It presents the nature of Purusha, or the cosmic being, as both immanent in the manifested world and yet transcendent to it.
-From this being, the Sukta holds, the original creative will (identified with Viswakarma, Hiranyagarbha or Prajapati) proceeds which causes the projection of the universe in space and time.
+From this being, the Sukta holds, the original creative will (identified with Vishvakarma, Hiranyagarbha or Prajapati) proceeds which causes the projection of the universe in space and time.
 The Purusha Sukta, in the seventh verse, hints at the organic connectedness of the various classes of society.

 Purusha

 The Purusha is defined in verses 2 to 5 of the Sukta.
 He is described as a being who pervades everything conscious and unconscious universally.
-He is poetically depicted as a being with thousand heads, eyes and legs, enveloping not just the earth, but the entire universe from all sides and transcending it by ten fingers length - or transcending in all 10 dimensions.
+He is poetically depicted as a being with thousand heads, eyes and legs, enveloping not just the earth, but the entire universe from all sides and transcending it by ten fingers length – or transcending in all 10 dimensions.
 All manifestations, in past, present and future, is held to be the Purusha alone.
 It is also proclaimed that he transcends his creation.
 The immanence of the Purusha in manifestation and yet his transcendence of it is similar to the viewpoint held by panentheists.
 Finally, his glory is held to be even greater than the portrayal in this Sukta.

 Creation

-Verses 5-15 hold the creation of the Rig Veda.
+Verses 5–15 hold the creation of the Rig Veda.
 Creation is described to have started with the origination of Virat, or the astral body from the Purusha.
 In Virat, omnipresent intelligence manifests itself which causes the appearance of diversity.
 In the verses following, it is held that Purusha through a sacrifice of himself, brings forth the avian, forest-dwelling, and domestic animals, the three Vedas, the meters (of the mantras).
 Then follows a verse that states that from his mouth, arms, thighs, and feet the four varnas (categories) are born.
-This four varna-related verse is controversial and is believed by many scholars, such as Max Müller, to be a corruption and a medieval or modern era insertion into the text.

 After the verse, the Sukta states that the moon takes birth from the Purusha's mind and the sun from his eyes.
 Indra and Agni descend from his mouth and from his vital breath, air is born.
 The firmament comes from his navel, the heavens from his head, the earth from his feet and quarters of space from his ears.
 Through this creation, underlying unity of human, cosmic and divine realities is espoused, for all are seen arising out of same original reality, the Purusha.